 When using QR codes to accept payments, there is no need to handle cash or cards and no need for customers to interact with a point-of-sale (POS) device to enter a PIN or sign a receipt.
 Instead, accepting payments is as simple as aiming a smartphone camera at a displayed QR code.

-Clearly, in the current Coronavirus situation, the main benefit of accepting payments via QR codes is that it is a touch-free way of accepting payments and limiting physical interaction with your customers.
+Clearly, the main benefit of accepting payments via QR codes is that it is a touch-free way of accepting payments and limiting physical interaction with your customers.
 However, there are some other compelling benefits it offers:

 If you accept cookies, we'll use them to improve and customise your experience and enable our partners to show you personalised PayPal ads when you visit other sites.
 Manage cookies and learn more